-Carolee Schneemann, multidisciplinary artist.
-Transformed the definition of art, especially discourse on the body, sexuality, and gender.
+Carolee Schneemann (October 12, 1939 – March 6, 2019), multidisciplinary artist.
+Schneemann transformed the definition of art, especially discourse on the body, sexuality, and gender.
 The history of her work is characterized by research into archaic visual traditions, pleasure wrested from suppressive taboos, the body of the artist in dynamic relationship with the social body.

 Painting, photography, performance art and installation works shown at Los Angeles Museum of Contemporary Art; Whitney Museum of American Art; Museum of Modern Art, NYC; Centre Georges Pompidou, Paris; and most recently in a retrospective at the New Museum of Contemporary Art in New York entitled “Up To And Including Her Limits”.
 Film and video retrospectives Centre Georges Pompidou, Paris; Museum of Modern Art, NY; National Film Theatre, London; Whitney Museum, NY; San Francisco Cinematheque; Anthology Film Archives, NYC.